 Triumph Publishing in Russia published a translation of my screenwriting book with the title something like "How to Write and Sell Screenplays in the USA for Video, Movies and Television."
 Last time I could find it on the Web, the price was 317 rubles (about $10 US).
 The Russian book was 395 pages.
 Now the company seems to only be selling software.
 Still, they actually paid for the right to publish it there and I was very happy.
 I was even mentioned in Pravda.

-In the summer of 2009, I had the pleasure of hosting a couple of Russian film industry friends, screenwriter Funnie Vital and her friend, the famous Russian actress, Elena Morozova.
-Through Elena I met the brilliant Russian filmmaker Pavel Rumina, and began talking to him about adapting a movie Elena starred in for the American market.
+In the summer of 2009, I had the pleasure of hosting a couple of Russian film industry friends, screenwriter Funnie Vital and her friend, the Russian actress, Elena Morozova.
+Through Elena I met the brilliant Russian filmmaker Pavel Ruminov, and began talking to him about adapting a movie Elena starred in for the American market.
 Oddly enough, at the same time I was working with Ray Manzarek of The Doors fame to try to get a script he commissioned of the famous Russian novel "The Master and Margarita" into production.
-Ray's departed now and I haven't made a Russian movie, but if you click on the picture you'll see the Russian ladies in the home page of my Yahoo group.
-That's Funnie in the red bikini in front of me and Elena on my left.
-Brian Pittman and Rachel Long of "Dawn Patrol" are also pictured, as well as my daughter Holly and our dearly departed dog, Tex.
+Ray's departed now and I haven't made a Russian movie, but if you click on the picture of the book you'll see Elena's movie and TV credits.

 In this book about selling literary properties to Hollywood I open with "Hollywood Rules" (that change constantly) and I close with a directory of people who can buy and sell your work.
 It's the best book about navigating Hollywood that I've written and my fourth on the subject.
 It's now several years old, however.
 Although the basic information is still valid, the contacts in the back are obviously not up to date, though the players are probably still active and there's background information on them.